Who can share a channel?

 Export tools and data loss protection (DLP)

 As with regular channels, on the Standard and Plus subscriptions, workspace owners and admins can use Standard Export to export content from public channels.
 On the Plus subscription, workspace owners can use Corporate Export to export content from public and private channels and all the related direct messages shared across the workspaces.
 The Discovery API can read all messages in channels, but only the messages posted by members of your workspace can be edited or deleted.
-The Discovery API will not capture the display names from members outside your organisation.

 Message and file retention

 Messages and all other content from members of your team will abide by your existing policy.
 Your retention settings will apply only to content from members of your organisation.
-Messages and all other content from people outside your organisation will not be affected by your policy, but rather will be retained or deleted based on their own organisation’s policy.
+Messages and all other content from people outside your organisation will not be affected by your policy but, rather, will be retained or deleted based on their own organisation’s policy.

 Enterprise Key Management (EKM)